xabierjj/xabierjj/README.md

 - 🧭 A mobile development framework adopted by multiple teams
 - 🚆 A train monitoring system handling real-time data

-Lately, I've been building [anki-mcp](https://github.com/xabierjj/anki-mcp), a tool that uses Model Context Protocol to generate Anki decks with AI—part of my broader interest in language models and AI tools.

 <h3 align="left">Connect with me:</h3>